 One Fence.
 One Family.
 One Dog at a Time

-These are just three stories among the more than 190 dogs we’ve met in the past two years.
+These are just three stories among the hundreds of beloved Fidos we’ve met over the years.
 Fences For Fido recently received letters of thanks from one family who can now play with their dogs free of the chain and without worry that they will be hurt by escaping the yard.
 A concerned neighbor also sent a note of thanks that the lonely dog she saw chained on her daily walks is no longer confined.

 Today, fences are built from SW Washington’s Clark and Cowlitz counties all the way to Oregon’s Marion and Linn counties with several points in between.
 From Scappoose to Estacada, Sweet Home to Newburg, Vancouver to Longview, volunteers answer the call to help build six to eight fences a month.
 Thanks to these volunteers and to the generous donations from our community FFF continues to provide our dogs, some of whom have never known freedom, a chance to run, play and receive love from their family.
 Thank you for being a part of our effort to change lives… one fence, one family, one dog at a time.